personal2222/Netsec-project/README.md

 * launch web server from project directory with `npm start`
 * launch proxy server from project directory with `node server/proxy.js`
 * use firefox browser and manually set proxy configuration to localhost:8080 for all protocols
 * run URL_Classify.py in the Classifier2 directory.
-Make sure the require python packages below are installed.
+Make sure the required python packages below are installed.
 * visit the interweb

 # Classification Instructions